 - Controls used should be self-explanatory and must not require training to operate

-- Alignment with above goals helps in effective usability testing
+- Alignment with the above goals helps in effective usability testing

 Usability testing process consists of the following phases

 Planning:- During this phase the goals of usability test are determined.
 Having volunteers sit in front of your application and recording their actions is not a goal.
-You need to determine critical functionalities and objectives of system.
+You need to determine critical functionalities and objectives of the system.
 You need to assign tasks to your testers, which exercise these critical functionalities.
-During this phase , usability testing method, number & demographics of usability testers , test report formats are also determined
+During this phase, the usability testing method, number & demographics of usability testers, test report formats are also determined

 Recruiting: During this phase, you recruit the desired number of testers as per your usability test plan.
 Finding testers who match your demographic (age, sex etc.) and professional ( education, job etc.) profile can take time.